Living vegan is the #1 way to help animals, heal the planet, and improve your health.

 Get support.
 There’s no reason to do it alone, when you don’t have to.
 Find a mentor, and connect to others who know the path and share your values.
 Ongoing local and online support are available through community organizations and Facebook groups, which your mentor can suggest based on your preferences.

 Explore and be adventurous.
 With new vegan products added to the shelves every day, vegan restaurants popping up across the US, animal-free menu items growing ever more popular and non-vegan companies developing vegan product lines, you can now go vegan, have your (cheese, burgers and) cake, and eat it too!
-Veganize your favorite meals by replacing animal products with cheese and meat substitutes, vegetables, fruits and other animal-free options (e.g., you can use bananas in place of eggs in certain recipes).
+Veganize your favorite meals with yummy cheeses, meats and other animal free versions of foods made from plants.
 Your mentor is experienced and professionally trained, so they can recommend particular products, meal ideas and recipes based on your preferences; if you don’t like to cook, they can recommend meal plans, restaurants and types of cuisines that cater to vegans.

 Stay connected to what inspires you.
 Your knowledge and passion fuel your life choices.
 Visit our Sanctuary, read a book, go online, watch a documentary, and talk to others who share your values.
 This will help you stay inspired.

 Seek information.
 Your number-one ally is your mentor, who’s here to support you with any questions, concerns or challenges that may arise.
 They can point you to plenty of resources for you to explore.
 Don’t be shy.
 Ask for help.